If you provide entertainment benefits to your employees, your company may be taxed on the value of such perks.

 Things employers should be aware of

-The total cost per head must also be inclusive of VAT.
+- The total cost per head must also be inclusive of VAT.

-The £150/head limit is an exemption, not an ‘allowance’.
+- The £150/head limit is an exemption, not an ‘allowance’.
 You can only claim for the costs of staff entertainment against your Corporation Tax bill if they are genuine business costs.

-Make sure that you keep accurate records of any expenditure, and ensure that any bills or receipts are in your company name.
+- Keep accurate records of any expenditure, and ensure that any bills or receipts are in your company name.

 You can read HMRC’s technical guidance in EIM21690.

 Read more in our guide to limited company expenses.

 - Relevant Life Cover - pay via your limited company - save up to 50% compared to funding premiums personally